faster than deflate compressors

 Goals

-Analyze modern compression algorithms capable to provide performances equal or better than fastest commonly available implementation of classic Deflate algorithms, employed in obiquitous ZIP format.
+Analyze modern compression algorithms capable of providing performances equal or better than fastest commonly available implementation of classic Deflate algorithms, employed in obiquitous ZIP format.

-Comparison is conducted, in terms of compression / extraction speed and compression ratio, against performances of Deflate ZIP in the range from default to fastest compression settings.
+Comparison is conducted in terms of compression / extraction speed and compression ratio, with special focus on comparison with best possible performances of Deflate ZIP.

 Software settings